Follow us

 Principle 13 Democratic Internet Governance

-These principles taken together, paint a picture of an Internet and a web managed and maintained by reconciling and balancing the roles and responsibilities on the end user and private/public actors, creating a better Internet and web for all.
+COFACE Families Europe’s aim is to ensure that digitalisation and new technological developments serve the general interest of all European citizens, support families and respect the rights of children.
+Taken together, these principles paint a picture of an Internet and a web managed and maintained by reconciling and balancing the roles and responsibilities on the end user and private/public actors, creating a better Internet and web for all.
 They also aim to support bridge-building between social, consumer and digitalisation stakeholders.

 Related Posts